top of page

 Session on Brain Tumors in dogs & cats

-17.00 Welcome-drink at the bar offered by the Collaborative Veterinary Cancer Centers
+17.15 Drinks at the bar offered by the Organizing Committee of Topics in Veterinary Oncology

 Day 2, Sunday 15 March 2026